Poojayadav25/loan-status-prediction/README.md

 - Applicants who have property in urban and have credit history have maximum applicant income

--Applicants who are graduate and have credit history have more applicant income.
+- Applicants who are graduate and have credit history have more applicant income.

--Loan Amount is linearly dependent on Applicant income
+- Loan Amount is linearly dependent on Applicant income

 - From heatmaps, applicant income and loan amount are highly positively correlated.